Abby Dowse Flaunts Killer Curves In Brown Undergarment Set

 In the post’s caption, the model shared that her intimates were designed by Lounge Underwear, a clothing company she frequently promotes.
 She also provided her followers with a discount code for the brand.

 The smoking-hot image was met with a large amount of support from users, garnering more than 6,000 likes since going live just a one hour ago.
-An additional 170 followers also took to the comments section to compliment Abby on her fit physique, her good looks, and her minuscule ensemble.
+An additional 170 followers took to the comments section to compliment Abby on her fit physique, her good looks, and her minuscule ensemble.

 “Way too beautiful babe, wow,” one Instagram user commented, following their sentence with a series of red heart and fire emoji.